 Since our last inspection we have worked really hard to improve the quality of the learning and teaching of Science in our school.
 It’s been an exciting couple of years!

 We have achieved the Silver Primary Science Quality Mark.
 Fundamental to the achievement of this was introducing Switched on Science as guide and focus for learning and teaching and the role of Miss Hearn who is responsible for a range of projects in school from Eco Schools, Food for Life, Polli:Nation to Outdoor Learning in the Rolleston Plot.

-Moving on we were successful in our application to part of the Polar Explorer Programme.
-2018 should be an exciting launch year and will bring STEM: Science Technology Engineering and Maths into focus for our school as we work in partnership with our Polar Explorer Ambassador.
+Moving on we were successful in our application to part of the Polar Explorer Programme in 2018.
+The scheme gave us an exciting opportunity to bring STEM: Science Technology Engineering and Maths into focus for our school as we worked in partnership with our Polar Explorer Ambassador.

 Light and dark